venkateshreddypala/CSCI-6040/README.md

 # NLP/NLU Notebooks
 ---
-A collection of Jupyter Notebooks to illustrate the concepts in the Feilds of Natural Langauge Processing and Natural Language Understanding
+A collection of Jupyter Notebooks to illustrate the important concepts in the feilds of Natural Langauge Processing and Natural Language Understanding

 ---
 ## Topics